A Survey of Label-Efficient Deep Learning for 3D Point Clouds

 The recent advance of pretrained foundation models (PFMs) has yielded great breakthroughs across various AI fields including 2D computer vision, NLP, and their intersection (i.e., vision-language foundation models (VLMs)~\cite{zhou2023comprehensive,zhang2023vision}).
 PFMs with Internet-scale data in an unsupervised manner~\cite{he2020momentum,he2022masked, devlin2018bert} can be easily adapted to downstream tasks by fine-tuning with much fewer task data, enabling fast network convergence and learning with small data.
 In addition, VLMs~\cite{radford2021learning} trained with image-text pairs have demonstrated remarkable zero-shot visual prediction performance, being able to recognize objects of novel concepts with impressive accuracy without involving any labelled images but only text illustrations in training.

 The great success of PFMs sheds light on label-efficient learning for point clouds.
-This section reviews related 3D studies with self-supervised pretraining in Section~\ref{subsec.ssl} and multi-modal pretraining in Section~\ref{subsec.multimodal}.
-Relevant challenges are finally discussed in Section~\ref{subsec.pretrain-summary}.
-Table~\ref{tab:foundation_model_list} shows a summary of representative approaches.
+This section reviews related 3D studies with self-supervised pretraining in Sec. \ref{subsec.ssl} and multi-modal pretraining in Sec. \ref{subsec.multimodal}.
+Relevant challenges are finally discussed in Sec. \ref{subsec.pretrain-summary}.